Content for the modern web development architecture:

 - The backend is the GitHub repo

 - The media and public folders suitable for Hugo.
-Images can be upload directly from the editor.
+Images can be uploaded directly from the editor.

 - Collections define the structure for content types and how the admin interface in Netlify CMS should work